GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-The call operator of a field together with a *field offset* is used to transform fields over one domain to a field (or tuple of fields) over another domain using connectivities.
-The field offset declared in the snippet below is used to transform a one-dimensional field over cells to a two-dimensional field over edges and an auxiliary dimension (`E2CDim`) using the edge-to-cell connectivities.
+You can transform fields (or tuples of fields) over one domain to another domain by using the call operator of the source field with a *field offset* as argument.
+This transform uses the connectivity between the source and target domains to find the values of adjacent mesh elements.

-One way to understand this transform is to look at the edge-to-cell connectivity table `edge_to_cell_table` defined above.
-This table has one dimension over the edges and another auxiliary dimension, just like the output of the transformation, and stores indices into a field over cells.
-Now replace the indices with the actual values taken from a field over cells, and you get the result of the transform.
+To understand this transform, you can look at the edge-to-cell connectivity table `edge_to_cell_table` listed above.
+This table has the same shape as the output of the transform, that is, one dimension over the edges and another *local* dimension.
+The table stores indices into a field over cells, the transform essentially gives you another field where the indices have been replaced with the values in the cell field at the corresponding indices.

-Another way is to say that transform uses the edge-to-cell connectivity to look up all the cell neighbors of edges, and associates the values of those neighbor cells with each edge.
+Another way to look at it is that transform uses the edge-to-cell connectivity to look up all the cell neighbors of edges, and associates the values of those neighbor cells with each edge.

+You can use the field offset `E2C` below to transform a field over cells to a field over edges using the edge-to-cell connectivities:

 ```{code-cell} ipython3
 E2CDim = Dimension("E2C", local=True)
 E2C = FieldOffset("E2C", source=CellDim, target=(EdgeDim,))
 ```

-While the field offset specifies the source and target dimensions of the transform, the actual connectivity table is provided separately through an *offset provider*:
+Note that the field offset does not contain the actual connectivity table, that's provided through an *offset provider*:

 ```{code-cell} ipython3
 E2C_offset_provider = NeighborTableOffsetProvider(edge_to_cell_table, EdgeDim, CellDim, 2)
 ```

-The field operator below uses the field offset and the transform explained above to create a field on the edges from the field on cells we just defined.
-Note that we would have two elements for every edge (for a non-border edge has exactly two neighbor cells), but we only keep the first neighbor cell's value in the field operator.
+The field operator `nearest_cell_to_edge` below shows an example of applying this transform.
+It indeed turns a cell-field into an edge-field, albeit with a little twist: the subscript in `E2C[0]` means that only the value of the first connected cell is taken, the second (if exists) is ignored.

-While the field offset `E2C` is simply accessed within the field operator, the offset provider `E2C_offset_provider` is passed via the call to the program.
+Pay attention to the syntax where the field offset `E2C` can be freely accessed in the field operator, but the offset provider `E2C_offset_provider` is passed in a dictionary to the program.

 ```{code-cell} ipython3
 @field_operator